 HS2: The New Fair Metric for Biodiversity Assessment

 After analysing how biodiversity loss is being measured, and therefore the strategies for protecting the environment developed, during the High Speed 2 (HS2) project, we identified unfairness in the way that natural assets are valued.
 Therefore, we developed a New Fair Metric.
 Whilst we can appreciate that HS2 and its proposed protection program has been approved by both DEFRA and government, it is our aim to ensure that future development projects achieve greater socio-cultural and environmental justice.
-Please view our website or download our infographic for more information.
+Please view our website.

 Will HS2 phase one benefit all Northern urban areas more so than London?